allanrbo/filesremote/README.md

  * Ensure use of unique_ptr everywhere possible, instead of raw pointers
  * A better host selection window.
 Get inspired by Finder's "Connect to Server" window.
  * Better control the config path. ".config/sftpgui"
+ * Better control the config path on windows.
+If a sftpgui.conf file exists in same dir, then use it.
  * Warn if thumbprint changed
  * What happens if we try to upload to a dir that has since been deleted...
  * More human friendly size numbers (KiB, MiB, etc.)